3dem/relion/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe your problem**

 Please write a clear description of what the problem is.
+**DO NOT** cross post a same question to multiple issues and/or many mailing lists (CCPEM, 3DEM, etc).

 **Environment:**
  - OS: [e.g. Ubuntu 16.04 LTS]